A new way to resolve digital disputes

 Distributed jurors and aligned incentives

-- Participate by staking stablecoins (USDC).
+- participate by staking stablecoins such as USDC,

 Designed for real users

 Justly is not built only for blockchain experts.
-The system prioritizes:- Simple, understandable UX
+The system prioritizes:- simple, understandable UX,

-- Fast onboarding with minimal crypto friction
+- fast onboarding with minimal crypto friction,

-- Clear interfaces for submitting evidence and understanding verdicts
+- clear interfaces for submitting evidence and understanding verdicts,

 A protocol, not a closed platform

-Justly does not compete with existing platforms—it empowers them.
-It acts as a neutral dispute resolution layer that can:- Be integrated via SDKs or APIs
+Justly does not compete with existing platforms.
+It empowers them.
+It acts as a neutral dispute resolution layer that can:- be integrated via SDKs or APIs,

-- Resolve conflicts tied to on-chain payments
+- resolve conflicts tied to online or on-chain value transfer,

-- Execute decisions programmatically
+- execute decisions programmatically,

-- Maintain public traceability and transparency
+- and maintain public traceability and transparency.

 In summary